Infor/FIT Fashion Design ICONS Award

 Who’s wearing the gown September 8 at the ICONS red carpet event?

 Olivia Perez has been selected as the fashion influencer for this year’s ICONS event to wear the winning design.
-The FIT design students were able to learn more about Olivia through her well-established social media channels.
-Follow Olivia on Instagram.
+The FIT design students could learn more about Olivia through her well-established social media channels.
+Follow Olivia on Instagram and on her blog.

 Why is a business software company sponsoring a fashion design contest for NYC college students?